PT-Indonesia-Comnets-Plus/ETL-Pipeline/Readme.md

 # ETL Pipeline Project

-A comprehensive and production-ready ETL (Extract, Transform, Load) pipeline built with Apache Airflow for automated data processing of asset and user data, featuring advanced CI/CD workflows, comprehensive testing framework, and complete development management tools.
+A robust and scalable ETL (Extract, Transform, Load) pipeline built with Apache Airflow for automated data processing of asset and user data, with integration to Supabase and Google Drive.

-## ���️ Architecture Overview
+## 🏗️ Architecture Overview

 This ETL pipeline leverages modern data engineering tools and practices: